 After surfing we’ll do yoga.

 Yoga is so good for your body and mind.
-After a morning at the beach and an awesome meal, we’ll head up to the elevated ocean-view yoga studio.
+After a morning at the beach and an awesome meal (second breakfast!), we’ll head up to the elevated ocean-view yoga studio.
 Yoga is a great way for surfers to work on core strength, flexibility, balance, and breathing.
 The yoga sessions will vary between strength building and restorative yoga.
 The instructor will provide modifications of poses so that every yogi will feel supported and challenged.

 If the wind cooperates and the waves are good in the afternoon, we’ll head back to the beach for a second surf session.
 Otherwise we’ll set off on an adventure.
 We’ll hop on horseback and gallop down the beach, take a day-trip to the colonial city of Leon and hike up, then board down an active volcano, get dressed up and indulge in incredible French food at a hilltop restaurant with a 360 degree view.
-If conditions permit we may take a boat cruise to check out a secret surf spot.

 The difference between Surf with Amigas and other women’s surf and yoga retreats is attitude and experience.
 Unlike other places where the instructors are barely intermediate surfers themselves, when you stay with us you will be coached and supported by Holly Beck, a professional surfer with a keen eye for how to help you specifically improve.
 We video every session and go over the footage so that you can see what you’re doing right and what little changes might help you really improve.